 The supplier briefing

-A good time to start is during the ERP selection process.
-When searching for the right provider, what you need can also be THE decisive criterion.
-A provider with great references and a wide range of solutions may look good - but if they don't understand you and your company, the project is doomed to failure.
-A good provider does not necessarily have to be the right provider.
-A popular way to better assess ERP providers is the so-called "provider briefing".
+This is already a good time to start this during the ERP selection process.
+Even when searching for the right provider, what you need can be THE decisive criterion.
+A provider with great references and versatile solution offerings may look good – if they don’t understand you and your company, the project is doomed to fail.
+A good provider isn’t necessarily the right provider.
+A popular method for better assessing ERP providers is the so-called „provider briefing“.

 The aim here is to make it clear to the various providers - or even a specific provider - what you are about and what the project should be about.
 A presentation of the company, a tour of the company and a description of the processes are often on the agenda.